wanghaao/ImpAPTr/README.md

 # ImpAPTr
-A Tool For Identifying The Clues To Online Service Anomalies

 ## Dataset
 There is a dataset of real service calls of MT.
 The first level directory represents the day of march and the second represents the different interval(5 minutes for an interval) of each day.